Tijuana: 20th century

 In 1911, during the Mexican Revolution, revolutionaries claiming loyalty to Ricardo Flores Magón took over the city for shortly over a month.
 Federal troops then arrived.
 Assisted by the "defensores de Tijuana", they routed the revolutionaries, who fled north and were promptly arrested by the United States Army.

 The Panama–California Exposition of 1915 brought many visitors to the nearby California city of San Diego.
 Tijuana attracted these tourists with a Feria Típica Mexicana – Typical Mexican Fair.
 This included curio shops, regional food, thermal baths, horse racing and boxing.

 The first professional race track opened in January 1916, just south of the border gate.
 It was almost immediately destroyed by the great "Hatfield rainmaker" flood of 1916.
 Rebuilt in the general area, it ran horse races until the new Agua Caliente track opened in 1929, several miles south and across the river on higher ground.

 Legal drinking and gambling attracted U.S. nationals in the 1920s during Prohibition.
-The Avenida Revolución area became the city's tourist center, with casinos and the Hotel Caesar's, birthplace of the Caesar salad.
+The Avenida Revolución area became the city's tourist center, with casinos and the birthplace of the Caesar salad.

 In 1925, the city by presidential decree changed its name to Ciudad Zaragoza, but its name reverted to Tijuana in 1929.